nhsbsa/nhsbsa-digital-playbook/src/security/security-headers.md

 Guidance
 : Force use of HTTPS and do not downgrade to HTTP.

-  The `preload` directive is an unofficial extension supported by most modern browsers.
+  Avoid using `preload` unless you are intend to submit your site to the HSTS preload list that modern browsers use.
+  Adding a domain to the preload list may well affect other services operating on that domain.
+Always consult our security team if in doubt.
+  See <https://hstspreload.org/> for more details.
   If you choose to use it, the max age MUST be set to 2 years, or it will be ignored

 Edge
 : Edge should send recommended value only if nothing sent by application